galhev/Neural-Sentiment-Analyzer-for-Modern-Hebrew/README.md

 # Neural-Sentiment-Analyzer-for-Modern-Hebrew

-This code is a neural sentiment analysis for Modern Hebrew which was written in pytorch and is based on the article:
+A neural sentiment analyser for Modern Hebrew.
+This project was written in PyTorch and is based on the article:
 [Representations and Architectures in Neural Sentiment Analysis for Morphologically Rich Languages: A Case Study from Modern Hebrew](https://www.aclweb.org/anthology/C18-1190.pdf).